 I like the suggestion about the black tablecloth.
 I like black counters, and I think it could be very dramatic.
 Personally, I'd get a couple of black throw rugs, or a very simple black and ginger.
-They would pull your eyes up, from floor to ceiling.
-A basket or two on the counter of the appropriate "ginger" color.

 I would go with a grey granite counter.
 Black shows every speck of dust.
 I have Black appliances and I have to clean them several times a day, if I want them to look their best.
 I have grey tile floors and grey walls with white cabinets.
 I am very pleased with it.